Allen-Bailey-Tag-and-Label/ransomware-faq/infected-instructions/README.md

 # Infected Instructions

-All infectect computers will need the following steps performed:
+All infecteted computers will need the following steps performed:
 1. Connect the ethernet wire
 2. Reset the user's windows password
 3. Navigate to `C:\Windows` and delete files: